jnktsj/DNApi/examples/README.md

 # Input the subsample rate with -p to dnapi
 dnapi -p ${SUBSAMPLE_RATE} "${MAPCMD}" ${FASTQ}
 ````

+One caveat is that the output FASTA will be made based on subsampled
+reads.
+If you want to get all reads processed, you need to run `dnapi`
+without subsampling reads or run other software packages with the
+predicted adapter by `dnapi`.

 Although this example used [Bowtie](http://bowtie-bio.sourceforge.net)
 to map reads, you can try any command lines and read mapping software